CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 ![Figure-5b](http://cdn.coalaweb.com/images/docs/joomla-extensions/traffic/cw-traffic-geo-3.png "Figure-5b"){.coalaweb-docs}

-<div class="uk-alert">If your system doesn't meet the minimum requirements but its close I recommend trying the easy way first and then moving on the the manual install.</div>
+<div class="uk-alert">If your system doesn't meet the minimum requirements but its close I recommend trying the easy way first before moving on to the manual method.</div>

 #### <a name="geo-easy"></a>Easy Install